 Mata also says the huge price tag, which topped the £30.75m United paid for Dimitar Berbatov in 2008, will not affect him and that he is looking forward to getting started at United.

 "I know it is a big price but I'm confident that everything is going to be okay.
 I will try my best as I always have done," he added.

 "The squad and the manager are very good and the fans are unbelievable – we have everything to be successful.

 "It's a very happy day for me, meeting my team-mates, the manager, seeing the training ground.
 It's a massive club and I feel very proud to be here."

-The Spain international also said he was looking forward to meeting his new team-mates and is relishing the opportunity to supply some of the club's established strikers.
+The Spain international is now looking forward to meeting his new team-mates and is relishing the opportunity to supply some of the club's established strikers.

 "Obviously for a player like me who is trying to score goals, assist goals and be a creative player it's going to be amazing to play with those kinds of players," he said.